patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> To keep things simple for this tutorial, everything is added to the same shared package.
+> To keep things simple for those guides, everything is added to the same shared package.
 When developing a real application, we recommend splitting the shared code in multiple standalone packages to maximise dependency segregation, improve cohesion and minimize the scope of a package update.

 👉 Create the new shared project and add the session TS type.